-A completed Form 8824 using the above example is shown on pages 12 and 13.
+A completed Form 8824 using the above example is included.

 Completion of IRS Form 8824.
 With the lines posted from the Worksheet to IRS Form 8824, the remaining open lines in Part III on Form 8824 can then be calculated.